 Part of embracing “no” is learning to shift your mindset.
 We live in a go-go-go culture that thrives on the ideal of being “productive.”
 Many of us are so used to pushing ourselves that it is virtually impossible to step on the brakes when something big comes along—like pregnancy.
 Remember that the work you are currently doing is the very definition of productivity.
 You are making a person (or several, maybe).
 You deserve to sleep, guilt-free.

-5. Lean on family and friends.
+5. Lean on family and friends

 The icky symptoms of the first trimester can be downright dismal; there are no two ways about it.
 Therefore, don’t hesitate to scream “YES!” to offers of help from family and friends, whether it’s by accepting a home cooked meal, allowing someone to run a few errands on your behalf or simply enjoying a supportive chat on the phone.
 Now is the time to take the help.

 You deserve a break every now and then.
-Whether you’re fighting pregnancy fatigue, nausea, back pain or any of the additional pregnancy symptoms, give yourself grace.
+Whether you’re fighting pregnancy fatigue, nauseaback pain or any of the additional pregnancy symptoms, give yourself grace.
 The dishes and laundry can wait.
 Focus on nourishing yourself while you prepare to welcome a new baby into the world.
 There is a reason your body is asking you to slow down, just listen.

 A portion of this article is excerpted from The Motherly Guide to Becoming Mama.
+A version of this story was originally published on April 17, 2019.
+It has been updated.